addinall/C3I/README.md

 Thinking ahead to 2016 systems (and beyond.

-- Bootstrap UI 	- Responsive UI
+- REact-Bootstrap UI 	- Responsive UI
+- React			- Front end framework
 - LESS			- CSS3 pre-processor
 - rxJS    		- Reactive Extensions for Javascript
-- React		- Possible front end framework
 - Rachet		- Web socket implementation for PHP
 - MariaDB		- Open source mySQL
 - LAMP			- Usual stack
+- Bower			- Component management
+- Gulp			- Component management
+- Composer		- Component management
+- Git			- Version control

 ### Synopsis:

-##  Bootstrap UI
+##  React-Bootstrap UI

-In future, this UI can be cascaded again using custom.css to override style`.css).

-This has the following benefits.
+*React-Bootstrap* is a library of reusable front-end components.
+We get the look-and-feel of Twitter Bootstrap, but with much cleaner code, via Facebook's React.js framework.

+#### A better Bootstrap API using React.js

+The Bootstrap code is so repetitive because HTML and CSS do not support the abstractions necessary for a nice library of components.
+That's why we have to write btnthree times, within an element called button.
+The React.js solution is to write directly in Javascript.
+React takes over the page-rendering entirely.
+You just give it a tree of Javascript objects, and tell it how state is transmitted between them.

 - allows different 'skins' to be versioned per customer
 - allows different 'front page' encounters per product